- Volunteer Service

 Our diverse legal practice provides a wealth of opportunities for interested law students, and AGC is committed to offering interns a meaningful, rewarding experience.
 In addition to substantive assignments, our program emphasizes mentoring and career development.
 In the summer, students take field trips to local FAA and NTSB facilities and meet weekly for a brown bag lunch discussion with a distinguished FAA official, legal practitioner or judge.

 The FAA offers full-time summer (split summers are not permitted) and part-time fall and spring semester legal internships to current law students who will be continuing law school upon completion of their internships.
 Internships are available in our Washington, D.C. headquarters and are often available in the FAA's regional and center legal offices as well.
 Although unpaid, these internships offer the opportunity to work directly with our senior staff in one or more of our practice areas on a variety of substantive assignments.
 And several of our interns have received academic credit for their work.
-Examine our anticipated intern assignments (PDF) to learn more about the offices for whom we expect to hire interns this year.

 We invite first- and second-year law students who are U.S. Citizens to apply for these internships.
 Our interns generally rank in the top third of their class with many in the top 10 percent.

 Submit a current resume, a copy of your undergraduate and law school transcripts and a short writing sample (max.
 5 pages) along with a cover letter identifying the principal practice area(s) you are interested in.
 Submit this information to: 9-AWA-AGC-Internship@faa.gov.
 Place your name in the email subject line.
 Any attachments should be in Adobe PDF.

 Students may inquire about and apply for regional or center legal internships by directly contacting those offices, or by applying through the Summer Transportation Internship Program for Diverse Groups (STIPDG).